-Over the past decade, these ideas have been extensively developed in control, signal processing, and information theory, where the sender is typically a sensor or encoder, the receiver is an estimator or controller, and both agents have quadratic objectives with Gaussian information structures \cite{akyol2017information-theoretic,saritas2017quadratic,farokhi2017estimation}.
-This has produced a rich body of results on signaling games, including conditions for linear equilibria (a fundamental issue dating back to \cite{witsenhausen1968acounterexample}), dynamic extensions,\cite{saritas2020dynamic,sayin2019hierarchical}, privacy-signaling games \cite{akyol2015privacy,kazikli2022quadratic}, and multidimensional geometric characterizations \cite{kazikli2023signaling}.
-In parallel, the information-design literature has developed semidefinite programming methods and spectral characterizations for quadratic Gaussian persuasion \cite{tamura2018bayesian,sayin2022bayesian,velicheti2025value}, revealing a geometric principle: the sender reveals state-space directions where information benefits her objective and suppresses directions where it is harmful.
+Over the past decade, these ideas have been extended to control, signal processing, and information theory.
+In these domains, the sender is typically a sensor or encoder, the receiver is an estimator or controller, and both agents have quadratic objectives with Gaussian information structures \cite{akyol2017information-theoretic,saritas2017quadratic,farokhi2017estimation}.
+This has produced an extensive literature on signaling games, including conditions for linear equilibria (a problem dating back to \cite{witsenhausen1968acounterexample}), dynamic extensions \cite{saritas2020dynamic,sayin2019hierarchical}, privacy-signaling games \cite{akyol2015privacy,kazikli2022quadratic}, and multidimensional geometric characterizations \cite{kazikli2023signaling}.
+In parallel, the information-design literature has developed semidefinite programming methods and spectral characterizations for quadratic Gaussian persuasion \cite{tamura2018bayesian,sayin2022bayesian,velicheti2025value}, establishing that senders transmit information along state-space directions that serve their objectives and block directions that do not.

-A common thread in the signaling literature is that preference misalignment is typically modeled through \emph{additive bias}, where the encoder prefers the decoder's action to track a shifted target rather than the true state.
-Under this assumption, a key result in Bayesian persuasion (or Stackelberg cheap talk) is that equilibria are fully revealing: the encoder, anticipating the decoder's optimal response, gains nothing from withholding information \cite{saritas2017quadratic,saritas2020dynamic}.
-However, in many cyber-physical and human--machine systems, misalignment arises not from a shift in location but from a difference in \emph{sensitivity}.
-Two agents may both care about a vector-valued state but weigh its components differently.
-A strategic sensor, for instance, may be over-sensitive to certain state dimensions due to privacy constraints \cite{akyol2015privacy} or safety considerations, effectively preferring the decoder's action to track a \emph{scaled} or \emph{rotated} version of the state rather than a shifted one.
+Most of this literature models preference misalignment as an \emph{additive bias}, assuming the encoder wants the decoder's action to track a shifted target instead of the true state.
+Under additive bias, Bayesian persuasion and Stackelberg cheap talk models generally yield fully revealing equilibria.
+Because the encoder anticipates the decoder's rational response, withholding information provides no strategic advantage \cite{saritas2017quadratic,saritas2020dynamic}.
+However, misalignment in modern cyber-physical and human-machine systems frequently stems from a difference in \emph{sensitivity} rather than a simple shift in location.
+Two agents might monitor the same vector-valued state but apply different linear transformations to it.
+For example, safety protocols or privacy constraints \cite{akyol2015privacy} might make a strategic sensor overly sensitive to specific dimensions.
+Consequently, the encoder actually prefers the decoder's action to track a scaled or rotated version of the state, not a shifted one.